I Feel Fantastic: Legacy

-In an interview with American film director Jacob Gentry, he said that the I Feel Fantastic video, and the Max Headroom signal hijacking were big inspiration for his 2021 film Broadcast Signal Intrusion.
-In 2024, a depiction of Tara the Android voiced by Erica Lindbeck makes an appearance in Smiling Friends season two episode four "Erm, the Boss Finds Love?".
+The character Tara the Android has since made unofficial cameo appearances in other media.
+In an interview, American film director Jacob Gentry cited "I Feel Fantastic" and the Max Headroom signal hijackings as inspiration for his 2021 film Broadcast Signal Intrusion.
+A depiction of Tara, voiced by Erica Lindbeck, can be seen in the fourth episode of the second season of Smiling Friends, titled "Um, the boss finds love?"